jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 		// This is the easiest way to have default options. var settings = $.extend({
-			"color": "#556b2f",  // These are the defaults.
+			// These are the defaults.
+			color: "#556b2f",
-			"background-color": "white"
+			backgroundColor: "white"
 		}, options );

 		// Greenify the collection based on the settings variable. return this.css({
-			"color": settings.color,
+			color: settings.color,
-			"background-color": settings.background-color
+			backgroundColor: settings.backgroundColor
 		});

 	};